A Modern Take on Comprehensive Primary Care Bradenton

 Longer Appointments Mean Better Care

 At Mosaic Medicine Clinic, we structure appointments around what patients actually need rather than what insurance companies allow us to bill for.
-Your typical appointment lasts 30 to 60 minutes instead of the 10 to 15 minutes you’d get in a traditional practice.
+Your typical appointment lasts 30 to 60 minutes instead of the 10 to 15 minutes you’d get in a traditional practice, so these are not rushed visits and patients have time to discuss their health concerns fully.
 This time difference is not trivial-it fundamentally changes what your doctor can accomplish.
 During those longer visits, your physician takes a complete health history, discusses your lifestyle and stressors, performs a thorough physical exam, and develops a treatment plan tailored specifically to your situation rather than rushing through a checklist.
 You’re not competing with 30 other patients scheduled that same afternoon, which means your doctor actually listens instead of watching the clock.

 Key practical differences patients experience in direct primary care.